 Somnox Sleep Robot Review

-In seven years of covering the nascent consumer sleep-tech industry, one product has stood out in terms of hype, buzz and curiosity – Somnox, the Sleep Robot.
+In seven years of covering the burgeoning sleep-tech market, one product has stood out in terms of hype, buzz and curiosity – Somnox, the Sleep Robot.

 A lot of media coverage has centred around the novelty aspect, with plenty of jokes about sex robots and the Terminator thrown in for good measure.

-Thing is, Somnox is such a unique proposition that it requires a different mode of thinking about how to tackle sleep problems.
-Whilst most sleep technology products emphasize features and functions, Somnox aims first to be your ‘companion’, and only when you’ve established a good ‘relationship’ does the clever gadgetry play an effective role.
+What’s clear is that Somnox is such a unique proposition that it requires a different mode of thinking about how to tackle sleep problems.
+Somnox aims first to be your ‘companion’, and it’s only when you’ve established a good ‘relationship’ that the clever gadgetry can play an effective role.
 The more you anthropomorphize, the more likely you are to have sleep success with your robot.

-Right now Somnox is pricey, there are no clinical trials supporting its efficacy, and there’s still a big battle to win over the public imagination.
-But despite all these challenges, we think soft robotic technology, is a very promising new intervention to add to the panoply of existing sleep therapies.
+Right now Somnox is pricey, and there’s still a battle to educate and win over the public imagination.
+But despite all these challenges, and some minor usability gripes, we think soft robotic technology, is a very promising new intervention to add to the panoply of existing sleep therapies.

-The Somnox experience is a subjective one, and it’s all about physicality, so it’s not the easiest thing to distill into words.
+The Somnox experience is very subjective, and it’s not the easiest thing to distill into words.
 But we’ll try to do our best in this review.

 Somnox is an award winning sleep technology product which uses robotic technology to help you doze off naturally, fall asleep faster, sleep deeper and wake up refreshed.